 An email newsletter is an important part of email marketing.

-If done right, email newsletters can be an effective way to send traffic to your blog and strengthen your bond with your readers.
+If you know how to create an email newsletter effectively, it can be an awesome way to send traffic to your blog and strengthen your bond with your readers.

 Bloggers can make use of email marketing in many different ways.
 For example, a blogger who wants to promote their ebook can use an email newsletter to get the word out.
 They can get a lot of downloads just by using email to tell readers about the book.